Aetopia/NoSteamWebHelper/README.md

 - If an app is not running then the CEF is enabled.

-This way, the Steam UI is still accessible to use.
+This way, Steam is still accessible to use.

 # Usage
 1. Download the latest release from [GitHub Releases](https://github.com/Aetopia/NoSteamWebHelper/releases).